duplo83/education/terraform-getting-started.md

 ## Next Steps

-You have successfully installed Terraform and provisioned your first resource.
+You have successfully installed Terraform and provisioned your first resource!
 You are now ready to [create real infrastructure](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started).
 You can also learn more about Terraform at [learn.hashicorp.com](https://learn.hashicorp.com/terraform)